openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Protocol

-For the profile defined in this section, the value of the exchange protocol used with the W3C Digital Credentials API [@!w3c.digital_credentials_api], is the `openid4vp`.
+For the profile defined in this section, the value of the exchange protocol used with the W3C Digital Credentials API [@!w3c.digital_credentials_api], is `openid4vp`.

 ## Request {#browser_api_request}